 A new CARD to play in the battle against Alzheimer’s and related dementias

 When I first came to NIA, I was excited to join some of the world’s greatest scientists to help foster the vital study of aging.
-As NIA’s Scientific Director, I know it takes trans-NIH and global teamwork to tackle the toughest age-related health challenges, especially Alzheimer’s disease and related dementias (AD/ADRD).
-So, I’m thrilled for NIA to join forces with the National Institute for Neurological Disorders and Stroke (NINDS) to establish a new Center for Alzheimer’s and Related Dementias (CARD).
+As NIA’s scientific director, I know it takes trans-NIH and global teamwork to tackle the toughest age-related health challenges, especially Alzheimer’s disease and related dementias (AD/ADRD).
+So, I’m thrilled for NIA to join forces with the National Institute of Neurological Disorders and Stroke (NINDS) to establish a new Center for Alzheimer’s and Related Dementias (CARD).

 Collaboration, innovation, translation

 CARD will be housed in newly constructed headquarters on the NIH main campus and should open by Fall 2021.
 The center will combine the power of NIH intramural science with the work of researchers around the globe to push boldly ahead in basic, translational and clinical AD/ADRD research.
 With its proximity to the NIH Clinical Center for deep phenotyping and early phase clinical trials, and to the National Center for Advancing Translational Sciences for high-throughput testing capabilities, there is no better place than the NIH campus for CARD to develop and accomplish its highest potential.

 CARD will emphasize teamwork, innovation, transparency, data sharing and advanced technology to speed up the translation of scientific findings into real-world applications.
 We plan to connect NIH intramural researchers from different disciplines with visiting extramural academic and industry scientists to better understand the mechanisms of AD/ADRD and to identify likely targets for future treatments and prevention.